ecentria/EcentriaRestBundle/Resources/doc/unit-tests.md

 Retrieve ```phpunit.phar``` from https://phpunit.de and save into the root of the project.

 Run ```php phpunit.phar``` in the root of the project to start the tests.

-## Conventions

-1. Any added public method should contain unit tests.
-2. If current tests are failing... ?